MetaMudraGames/Orbital-judgement-day/README.md

 ## The Story

-The year is 2147.
-The Memu arkship carries humanity's last 2,000 souls toward a distant star.
-Earth is ash.
+The year is 2127.
+Earth is dying.
+The Cascade—a series of cascading environmental collapses—has made the planet uninhabitable.
+Humanity launches its last hope: the arkship Memu.

+**974,744 souls** sleep in cryogenic suspension. **562 crew** remain awake in rotating shifts.
+Destination: Cygnus Prime.
+Travel time: 213 years.

+The ship's AI—AXIOM—manages everything.
+Navigation.
+Life support.
+The Genetic Archive containing 4.7 million species.

+But something else lives in the ship's systems.
+The Operator—a cognitive virus of unknown origin—watches from the shadows.
+It collects the dead.
+It remembers everything.
+It has its own agenda.

-The AI systems that keep the colonists alive have their own logic.
-When that logic leads to genocide, someone must argue.
-Someone must translate human values into machine language.
+A century into the voyage, crisis comes.
+Someone must argue.
+Someone must translate human values into something beyond human understanding.

 That someone is you.